deel-ai/lipdp/GOVERNANCE.md

 # GOVERNANCE

-`lipdp` is developped as part of the Artificial and Natural Intelligence Toulouse Institute (anonymized/anonymized) program.
+`lipdp` is developped as part of the anonymized (anonymized/anonymized) program.

 anonymized/anonymized is this repository owner and the write rights manager.